Probing exciton dynamics with spectral selectivity through the use of quantum entangled photons: Theory

 \section{Theory}

-We considered a type-II PDC in a birefringent crystal \cite{mandel1995optical}.
+According to the phase matching conditions, the PDC process can be triggered in different geometries: One distinguishes type-I and type-II, and type-0 down-conversion.
+For simplicity, we consider a type-II PDC in a birefringent crystal \cite{mandel1995optical} because the wave vector mismatch can be well approximated to linear order in frequency \cite{Grice:1997ht,Keller:1997hj}, as described in Eq.~\eqref{eq: phase-matching-func}.
 The intensity and normalized spectral envelope of the pump laser are denoted as $I_\p$ and $E_\p(\omega)$, respectively.
 A photon of frequency $\omega_\p$ in the pump laser is split into a pair of entangled photons whose frequencies $\omega_\H$ and $\omega_\V$ must satisfy $\omega_\p = \omega_\H + \omega_\V$ because of energy conservation.
 The polarizations of the generated twins are orthogonal to each other and characterized by horizontal (H) and vertical (V) polarizations.
 In the weak-down conversion regime, the quantum state of the twin is expressed as \cite{Grice:1997ht,Keller:1997hj}